 The Board meets at least on a quarterly basis and ad-hoc meetings are convened as and when circumstances require.
-The Company's Articles of Association provides for Directors to participate in Board and Board committee meetings by means of teleconference, video conferencing or audio visual equipment.
+The Company's Articles of Association provide for directors to participate in Board and Board committee meetings by means of teleconference, video conferencing or audio visual equipment.

-The Board also receives documents on matters requiring its consideration prior to and in advance of each meeting and vide circular resolutions.
+The Board also receives documents on matters requiring its consideration prior to and in advance of each meeting and via circular resolutions.
 The Board papers and papers accompanying circular resolutions are required to be comprehensive and encompass both quantitative and qualitative factors so that informed decisions can be made.
-All proceedings from Board and Committees meetings are minuted and signed by the respective Chairman of the meetings.
+All proceedings of Board and committees meetings are minuted and signed by the respective Chairmen of the meetings.

-During the financial year 31 December 2010, the number of meetings held by the Board and its committees and the details of attendance are as follows:
+During the financial year ended 31 December 2011, the number of meetings held by the Board and its committees and the details of attendance are as follows:

-Board of D Directors Audit Committee Remuneration Committee Nominating Committee
+Board of Directors Audit Committee Remuneration Committee Nominating Committee

-No. of Meetings Held No. of Meetings Attended
+Name of directors No. of meetings held No. of meetings attended No. of meetings held No. of meetings attended No. of meetings held No. of meetings attended No. of meetings held No. of meetings attended

-Tam Jo Tak, Dominic 4 4 - - - - - -
+Tam Jo Tak, Dominic 4 4 4 - - -

-Yau Hing Wah, John 4 4 - - - - - -
+Yau Hing Wah, John 4 4 4 - -

-Zheng Naigiao Koulman 4 4 - - - - - -
+Zheng Naiqiao, Koulman 4 4 4 -

-Chiu Hau Shun, Simon 4 4 - - - - - -
+Chiu Hau Shun, Simon 4 4 4 4 ^(a) 1 1 ^(a) 1 1 ^(a)

-Cheung Hok Fung Alexander 4 4 4 4 1 1 1 1
+Cheung Hok Fung, Alexander 4 4 4 4 1 1 1 1

-Chia Seng Hee Jack 4 4 4 4 1 1 1 1
+Chia Seng Hee, Jack 4 4 4 3 1 1 1 1

 Ning Li 4 4 4 4 1 1 1 1